 - Information Technologies and Analysis and Evaluation: SDOT will adhere to its integrated systems strategy in developing information systems that support the business and user needs of Asset Management; be they inventory, condition, work management, financial, or project planning systems.

-- Reporting: SDOT Asset Management reports on its performance in a variety of ways including accomplishments on its work program and Monthly Program Status Reports.
+- Reporting: SDOT Asset Management reports on its performance in a variety of ways including accomplishments on its work program and Quarterly Program Status Reports.
 The program is developing performance measures for levels of service and reporting mechanisms drawn from Work Management and Summit financial information to support long-term decision making.

 - Triple-Bottom Line: SDOT will align the environmental and social costs and impacts of asset decisions with the city's policy as embodied in its Race and Social Justice Initiative (RSJI) and GreenDOT Initiative.